KatherLab/STAMP/README.md

     statistics          Generate AUROCs and AUPRCs with 95%CI for a trained Vision Transformer model config              Print the loaded configuration
-    heatmaps            Generate heatmaps for a trained model attention_ui        Provides an interactive UI for exploring attention maps
+    heatmaps            Generate heatmaps for a trained model

 options:
   -h, --help            show this help message and exit